forwardemail/forwardemail.net/app/views/faq/index.md

 9. We will add the following headers to the message for debugging and abuse prevention purposes:

+   * `Received` - we add this standard Received header with origin IP and host, transmission type, TLS connection information, date/time, and recipient.
-   * `X-Original-To` - the original `RCPT TO` email address for the message.
+   * `X-Original-To` - the original recipient for the message:
-     * This header's value has `Bcc` header parsed addresses removed from it.
-     * This is useful for determining where an email was originally delivered to.
+     * This is useful for determining where an email was originally delivered to (in addition to the "Received" header).
+     * BCC header addresses are removed from `RCPT TO` values in order to preserve privacy.
    * `X-ForwardEmail-Version` - the current [SemVer](https://semver.org/) version from `package.json` of our codebase.
    * `X-ForwardEmail-Session-ID` - a session ID value used for debug purposes (only applies in non-production environments).
    * `X-ForwardEmail-Sender` - a comma separated list containing the original envelope MAIL FROM address (if it was not blank), the reverse PTR client FQDN (if it exists), and the sender's IP address.